bethanygardner/gender-bias-names-public/analysis/exp1_analysis_supplementary.md

 ## Model 2: Condition \* Name Gender w/o OTHER

-Effects of Name Condition (first name, full name) and the first name’s Gender Rating (centered, positive=more feminine) on the likelihood of a SHE response as opposed to a HE response, with OTHER responses excluded.
+Effects of Condition (first name, full name) and the first name’s Gender Rating (centered, positive=more feminine) on the likelihood of a SHE response as opposed to a HE response, with OTHER responses excluded.
 In Experiment 1, the Last Name condition does not include any instances of the gendered first name, so it is not included here.
 Participant and Item are again included as random intercepts.

 ``` r